Last Updated on

 Most importantly, he has very little time before the IRS takes his paychecks…forcefully

-Any qualified tax practitioner who works with you on your financials, knows how much you owe, and understands your ability to repay, should be able to tell you what sort of tax debt relief you’re likely to qualify for.
+Any qualified tax practitioner who works with you on your financials, knows how much you owe, and understands your ability to repay, should be able to tell you what sort of back tax assistance you’re likely to qualify for.

 The IRS has three primary resolution options, all of which offer protection from collections: